gpeterson78/snand.org/docker/wordpress/readme.md

 ## introduction

-this project is currently live, but still under active development—expect things to be *fully broken* at any moment.
+this project is currently live, but still under active development.  expect things to be *fully broken* at any moment.

 the foundation is shaping up, but various mucking around is still in progress.  next steps include fixing permission issues and validating a working backup, restore, and migration method.